 - Study Subject: Fellowships are awarded in the field of Agriculture.

-- Entrance Requirements: Applications are welcome from participants in both bilateral and multilateral (IARC) project.
-Applicants must be working with an ACIAR project in a current partner developing country.
+- Entrance Requirements: Applications are welcome from participants in both bilateral and multilateral (IARC) projects.
+Applicants must work with an ACIAR project in a current partner developing country.
 Applicants must be citizens of the country in which they are working.
 To be eligible for selection, a candidate must:

-- be a scientist or economist from the developing country partner, who is actively involved in a collaborative research project supported by ACIAR at the time of application (in some cases, ACIARwill consider supporting researchers from “advanced pipeline” projects, i.e. in cases where a full project proposal has been approved by ACIAR);
+- be a scientist or economist from the developing country partner who is actively involved in a collaborative research project supported by ACIAR at the time of application (in some cases, ACIARwill consider supporting researchers from “advanced pipeline” projects, i.e. in cases where ACIAR has approved full project proposal);

 - be jointly supported in the application by the Australian and partner country Project Leaders;